 Fredericksburg City and Confederate Cemetery

 The Fredericksburg City Cemetery and Confederate Cemetery are situated at the corner of William Street and Washington Avenue, surrounded by a common brick wall.
 Six Confederate generals and more than 3,300 Southern soldiers lie buried there amid quiet, peaceful surroundings; 2,184 of them are unknown.
-The generals are; Seth Barton, Dabney Maury, Abner Perrin, Daniel Ruggles, Henry Sibley and Carter Stevenson.
+Confederate generals buried in the cemetery are Seth Barton, Dabney Maury, Abner Perrin, Daniel Ruggles, Henry Sibley and Carter Stevenson.
 Of these six generals, only Perrin was killed in the fighting around Fredericksburg.
 The others survived the war.
-The other Confederate generals who died around Fredericksburg are buried elsewhere.

-The Ladies Memorial Association, a group of Fredericksburg women, purchased land for a Confederate cemetery in 1867.
+The Ladies Memorial Association of Fredericksburg purchased land for a Confederate cemetery in 1867.
 They had organized one year earlier for the purpose of caring for the graves of the Confederate dead on the battlefields.
-The Association re interred soldiers in a new location adjoining the Fredericksburg City Cemetery.
-In time headstones supplied by various Southern states replaced the original cedar posts.
+The Association re-interred soldiers in a new location adjoining the Fredericksburg City Cemetery.
+Headstones supplied by various Southern states eventually replaced the original cedar posts.
 The Ladies erected a monument of a Confederate soldier in 1884 amid the graves.

 The cemetery is open daily, with entry through the gates on Washington Avenue.
 A map of the sections is displayed near the entrance.
 The Ladies Memorial Association continues to care for the cemetery.
 Each year they hold a Memorial Day observance there.